Why does a good diet matter, so much as we age?

 Little and often is usually a good way of having a healthy diet as you age.
 Big meals, three times a day, can seem too daunting, too exhausting and reducing portion size is a good idea.
 Five or six smaller meals may be more appealing.
-Never finishing your plate of food can leave someone feeling defeated and wasteful.
-Leftover food never seems as attractive.
 Never force them to finish their food or rush them.
-Offering finger foods is also a good way to encourage people to eat if someone doesn’t want a traditional meal.
+Any leftover food will never be as appealing.
+Offering finger foods is also a good way to encourage people to eat if someone doesn’t want a big meal.

 Avoid calorie-free or low-fat products Often products that they felt were beneficial when they were younger, such as low-fat options, are probably not a good idea when you want them to increase their calorie intake, unless your loved one has specifically been advised to eat them by their GP.
 Some fats can be a vital source of calories and some older people may need to eat more to maintain a healthy weight.

 Staying hydrated Dehydration is very common in the elderly and can lead to many health issues such as urinary infections.
 Dehydration can cause confusion and hampers normal kidney function.
 The elderly should be drinking 1.7 litres or 6-8 glasses of healthy fluids per day.
 Try to make water more interesting by using cordials or flavoured water and serve it in a more special glass.

 Some medications can cause appetite to drop, and in some cases mean that certain foods should not be eaten all together while on that medicine.
 Discuss concerns with a doctor/nutritionist.